-Computer Science I Java w/ Android Devices [M/S] • 5 Credits
+Computer Science I Java [M/S] • 5 Credits

 Java is an object-oriented programming language that is widely used to enhance information delivery on the web.
-Topics include: compiling and running a Java program, use of selection, loop structures, arrays, graphical user interface, and introduction to classes and objects.
+Topics include: compiling and running a Java program, use of selection, loop structures, arrays, file processing, and introduction to classes and objects.
 Students learn how to write and debug Java programs with and without graphical user interfaces.
-Students also learn to create simple Android apps.
-Prerequisite: MATH 094, 095, or 098 with a grade of 2.0 or better or COMPASS test placement.
+Prerequisite:MATH 094 or MATH 095 or MATH 098 with a 2.0 or better or COMPASS test placement.